steve3535/FamilyPhotoAlbum/album/testgen.md

 **Title**: A sunset over a mountain

-**Description**: The image should depict beautiful sunset, the sky blending shades of orange, and purple, over a serene mountain range.
+**Description**: The image should depict beautiful sunset, the sky blending shade of orange, and purple, over a serene mountain range.